RRRiderrr/MetaCleaner/README.md

 # 🚀 MetaCleaner

-> Clean & Protect your files’ metadata — manually or automatically.
+> Clean your files’ metadata — manually or automatically.

 ## ✨ Features